riotu-lab/ROSNavBench/README.md

    - Customize the parameters according to the example you want to run.

 2. **Source the Workspace**:
-   - In your terminal, source the workspace where the benchmarking tool is located.
+   - In your terminal, source the workspace where the ROSNavBench is located.

 3. **Set the Parameters File and Launch**:
    - Set the `PARAMS_FILE` variable to the desired example configuration, e.g.: `PARAMS_FILE=static_obstacles`